tauri-apps/tauri/.changes/url-result.md

 "tauri": "patch:breaking"
 ---

-Changed `WebviewDispatch::url` getter to return a result.
+Changed `WebviewWindow::url` and `Webview::url` getter to return a result.